RockLikeAmadeus/swe-toolbox/language-reference/rust-reference/language-features/enums.md

 # Embedding Values and Adding Methods

+When designing Rust code, I think it's important to think of enums more broadly than you would in other languages.
+There are lots of cases that would call for a struct or class in another language that would be best handled by an enum in Rust, given these additional capabilities (as real-world examples of such cases come up, note them here and potentially blog about this point):

 ```rs
 enum IpAddr {
     // Any type can be embedded, even structs and enums